maiermic/virtual-reality-project-linux-build-instructions/README.md

 mkdir build && cd build
 ```

-Generate build environment using `cmake` you can as always set a directory where vrpn should be installed with `D CMAKE_INSTALL_PREFIX=/your/favorite/path`:
+Generate build environment using `cmake` you can as always set a directory where vrpn should be installed with `-D CMAKE_INSTALL_PREFIX=/your/favorite/path`:

 ```sh
 cmake ..